-Download the assessment forms, checklists, and assessor training materials from the EPSI Forms section of this website.
+Download the assessment forms and checklists from the EPSI Forms page.

 Play Toys/Materials Needed

 The “standard” play toys for the EPSI are a set of pop up animals, a set of stacking cups, and a pound-a-ball/gumball machine.
 All normative data used for decision making represent children’s problem solving skills with these two toys.